 And while you are there, look for Xuanzang Hall and Xuanzang Memorial Museum.
-And take a seat at one of the benches facing the lake and take in the gorgeous view.
+And sit on one of the benches facing the lake and take in the gorgeous view.
 The temple is quiet and very peaceful.
-It is the perfect spot to take a rest after the short hike.
+It is the perfect spot to take a rest after a short hike.

 4. See an unobstructed view of Sun Moon Lake at the top of Cien Pagoda

-After visiting Xuanzang Temple, get back on the Zhongzheng Road (main road) and walk towards Cien Pagoda (慈恩塔).
-The 700-meter trail starts from the parking lot and it zigzags up the mountain.
+After visiting Xuanzang Temple, return to the Zhongzheng Road (main road) and walk towards Cien Pagoda (慈恩塔).
+The 700-meter trail starts from the parking lot and zigzags up the mountain.

-The tall tower is built in 1971 by the late President, Chiang Kai-Shek in memory of his mother.
+The tall tower was built in 1971 by the late President, Chiang Kai-Shek, in memory of his mother.
 It is 46 meters tall and built on an elevation of 954 meters.
-Which means the tip of Cien Pagoda reaches 1,000 meters precisely.
+This means the tip of Cien Pagoda reaches 1,000 meters precisely.

 And you will want to climb the stairs to the top of Cien Pagoda because you can see a magnificent view of Sun Moon Lake.
-From the viewing balcony, you can see Xuanzang Temple, Xuanguang Temple to other small islands in the lake.
-And it is an excellent spot for watching sunrise and sunset.
+You can see Xuanzang Temple, Xuanguang Temple, and other small lake islands from the viewing balcony.
+And it is an excellent spot for watching the sunrise and sunset.